-A cherry blossom tour is a great way to spend an afternoon.
-It is even better when paired with a stop at one of the Traverse City region’s many wineries and cider houses.
 There are 10 wineries on the Old Mission Peninsula.
 Leelanau Peninsula Wine Trail hosts 26 wineries.
 The Leelanau Peninsula Wine Trail is divided into the Sleeping Bear Loop, the Grand Traverse Bay Loop, and the Northern Loop.

-The Beautiful Blossoms by Tandem Ciders
+Beautiful Traverse City Cherry Blossoms Near Tandem Ciders

-If the wineries get too crowded, or you’re looking for a change of pace, head to one my favorite secluded and scenic spots in town: Tandem Ciders.
+If the wineries get too crowded, or you’re looking for a change of pace, head to one of my favorite secluded and scenic spots in town: Tandem Ciders.